9th AUGUST 2018

-Though he no doubt could have identified the genus of the leafy filigrees tipped with gold paint plastered around the ceiling—North was a man who preferred the field to the furrow or the filing cabinet—nevertheless he acquitted himself well.
+Though he no doubt could have identified the special, genus and phylum of the leafy filigrees tipped with gold paint plastered around the ceiling—North was clearly a man who preferred the field to the furrow or the filing cabinet—yet he acquitted himself well.
 It was, he said, a preliminary study: on-foot, non-invasive, by the book, to a template.
 He described the method of the meandering walk, the recording of the range of habitats, species found, including non-native species, but especially any plants or animals "Listed" under the Commonwealth's Environment Protection and Biodiversity Act, of which at least three were possible.* Unidentifiable species would have samples collected.
 North appeared to almost give the final report, listing the species he may find and explaining how they would be contextualised.
 He, like Cutlan, finished of his own accord almost right on five minutes, as requested.
 The proponents focused on their request, they made no counter-arguments against Cullen.
 They asked that their request be granted.

 Any questions, asked the Chair?